 There are similar specialist services to ours which cover the other parts of Hampshire.
-They are listed on our useful contacts part of the website.
+They are listed on our Advice & Information links page.
 If you decide you want to use our services because we are more convenient or because we have a short waiting time to see a counsellor, you can ask to be seen as a private client.
 We have a number of private clients and there is a weekly counselling fee for your sessions and the initial assessment.
 If you decide to do seek private counselling from our specialist team we would be happy to discuss this with you.

 You can tell us through either contacting us by phone, e-mail or text that you are not happy and our manager will contact you to discuss what the issues are and how we can resolve them with you.
 One to one counselling involves a good deal of trust and respect and you need to get on with your counsellor and there are times when this becomes an issue.
 We do have a team of counsellors so it might be you want to think about changing your counsellor if the issues can’t be resolved.

 Yes, to the initial assessment and to the counselling sessions themselves if you want to, but not into the counselling itself as it’s a one to one counselling.
 As we are located in the city centre there are lots of places to have a coffee or browse at the Discovery Centre which is a 5 minute walk away and is open into the evenings.